Who Do You Want Your Child to Be?

 We grow organic vegetables, edible flowers, and herbs.
 Students contribute to the effort, along with staff and parent volunteers.
 Our produce is not only used in our lunches but is donated to a food pantry and used in meals prepared for shelters.
 We use the garden across virtually all subjects and connect with academic curricula in many grade levels.
 A large pollinator garden, located directly alongside the vegetable garden, is filled with flowering plants and fruit trees to attract native pollinators such as bumblebees and other insects, butterflies, bats, and birds.
 Two Warre beehives feature observation windows and a design that allows bees to draw out their own honeycomb.
 Students help to maintain the hives and harvest the honey.
 The gardens and beehives serve as a lovely metaphor for our school, demonstrating that together, with attentiveness and industry, caring and collaboration, we can achieve impressive results.

 An 80 kW solar array is situated on the roof of the Barn and feeds directly into the building.
-It is expected that the array will provide up to 15% of the Barn’s electrical needs.
+The array provides up to 15% of the Barn’s electrical needs.
 The array is an exciting addition to our curriculum work in sustainability.
-Students will explore the design, electronics, and engineering of solar panels track the energy savings provided by solar power, and learn about other ways to reduce our carbon footprint.
+Students explore the design, electronics, and engineering of solar panels, track the energy savings provided by solar power, and learn about other ways to reduce our carbon footprint.
 Check out our Solar Kiosk for a live glimpse at the daily energy production and the collateral environmental savings and benefits produced by this installation.

 - Classroom and lunchroom composting

 - School-wide recycling

 - Eliminating the use of bottled water